-When currently employed or applying for employment in any capacity in any health care profession, Respondent shall notify his/her Respondent's current or prospective health care employer of the probationary status of Respondent's license.
-This nNotification to the Respondent's current health care employer shall occur no later than the effective date of the Board's Decision.
-The Notification of the Respondent's shall notify any prospective health care employer of his/her probationary status with the Board shall occur prior to accepting such employment.
-At a minimum, this notification to the current or prospective employer shall be accomplished by providing the current employer or prospective employer with a copy of the Board's Accusation or Statement of Issues and Disciplinary Decision with the Accusation or Statement of Issues.
+When currently employed or applying for employment in any capacity in any health care profession, Respondent shall notify Respondent's current or prospective health care employer of the probationary status of Respondent's license.
+Notification to the Respondent's current health care employer shall occur no later than the effective date of the Board's Decision.
+Notification of the Respondent's prospective health care employer shall occur prior to accepting such employment.
+At a minimum, notification to the current or prospective employer shall be accomplished by providing the current or prospective employer with a copy of the Board's Decision with the Accusation or Statement of Issues.
 The notification to Respondent's employer shall also include the name, title, telephone number and email address for the Board's staff person who is Respondent's probation monitor.